CSCfi/ansible-role-jetty/README.md

 Ansible-Role: Jetty
 =========

 An role which downloads and unpacks Jetty under /opt.
-Jetty user and group are also created if needed
+Jetty user and group are also created if needed.

 Requirements
 ------------